-Thank you for your interest in Erie Community College!
-Below you will find six quick and easy steps that will guide you through the process of becoming an ECC student.
+Thank you for your interest in SUNY Erie Community College!
+Below you will find six quick and easy steps that will guide you through the process of becoming a SUNY Erie student.

 Once you have created an account, the next step is to start an application.
 If you are unable to complete your application online, please feel free to visit any one of the Admissions Offices at our three convenient locations.
 Staff members are available to answer any questions you may have.
 Computers are also available for use.
 See campus locations and directions for details.